L3MON4D3/LuaSnip/DOC.md

 To apply
 [Variable/Placeholder-transformations](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variable-transforms),
-luasnip needs to apply ECMAScript regexes.
+LuaSnip needs to apply ECMAScript regular expressions.
-This is implemented by relying on [`jsregexp`](https://github.com/kmarius/jsregexp).
+This is implemented by relying on [jsregexp](https://github.com/kmarius/jsregexp).

-The easiest (but potentially error-prone) way to install it is by calling `make install_jsregexp` in the repo root.
+The easiest (but potentially error-prone) way to install it is by calling `make install_jsregexp` in the repository root.

 This process can be automated by `packer.nvim`:
 ```lua